griffin-analytics/griffin-mmm-demo/README.md

 ## Documentation
 For detailed usage instructions, API references, and examples, please refer to our documentation.

-## Support
+# Support
 For any questions or issues:

-- Demo Version: Open an issue in this repository.
+- **Demo Version**: Open an issue in this repository or visit our [Support Hub](https://support.griffin-analytics.com/).
-- Pro Version: Contact our support team at info@griffin-analytics.com
+- **Pro Version**: Contact our support team at info@griffin-analytics.com or access our [Support Hub](https://support.griffin-analytics.com/).

 ## License
+Both versions of Griffin MMM are governed by the **Griffin MMM End-User License Agreement (EULA)**.

+- **Demo Version**: Access to the demo version is provided under a limited, non-transferable license as outlined in our EULA.
+This version is intended for internal evaluation purposes and allows analysis of up to 4 media channels.
-The demo version of Griffin MMM is available under the MIT License.
-The Pro version is subject to a separate license agreement provided upon purchase.
+- **Pro Version**: The Pro version is subject to a separate license agreement provided upon purchase.
+This version grants full feature access, including unlimited channel analysis, and is governed by the terms of the EULA.

+Please review the EULA for full terms and conditions before using the Software.